functario/Kapa/README.md

 # Kapa

-Framework to resolve dependencies between Capabalities using graph theory.
+Framework to resolve dependencies between Capabalities using meta programming and graph theory.